pwittchen/NetworkEvents/README.md

 Overview
 --------

-It is able to detect `ConnectivityStatus` when it changes.
+Library is able to detect `ConnectivityStatus` when it changes.

 ```java
 public enum ConnectivityStatus {